Uberspace/manual/source/billing-general.rst

 Once your account has been deactivated, you can reactivate it by borrowing money in the `web interface <dashboard_>`_.
 Please return the money after you transferred additional funds.
 We do not automatically deduct it from your balance.
-Also, note that you cannot borrow additional money, if you already owe us.
+Also, note that you cannot borrow additional money if you already owe us.

 Cancelation
 -----------